 Social norms in the United States call for tipping 15 to 20 percent of the bill size in restaurants.
 However, people cannot comply with this norm if they are not familiar with it or do not know precisely what concrete behaviors it requires.
-This is an important point because surveys indicate that approximately 30 percent of the adult population in this country is unaware of this norm.
+This is an important point because surveys indicate that approximately 30 percent of the adult population in this country is unaware that the normative restaurant tip is 15 to 20 percent of the bill.
 In addition, many people who are aware of the restaurant tipping norm may have difficulty calculating the appropriate percentages.
-These considerations suggest that tips might be increased by providing customers with tipping guidelines that describe the normative expectations and help with tip percentage calculations.
+These considerations suggest that tips might be increased by providing customers with tipping guidelines that describe the normative expectations and /or help with tip percentage calculations.